thoughtfruit/thoughtfruit.github.io/_posts/2019-05-08-why-im-building-a-sass-app.md

 ---
 layout: post
-title: "Why I’m Building a SASS App, & Giving Away All My Other Content"
+title: "Why I’m Building a SASS App"
 categories:
 - blog
 tags:
 - product_dev
+favorite: true
 ---

 I love the beginning.
 It’s the most uncertain and scary place to be.
 It’s the place I think more people should spend more time.